-There are two ways that fear of poverty may lead us: one can be toward fear, guilt, shame and unworthiness.
+There are two ways that fear of poverty may lead us: one can be toward fear, guilt, shame, and unworthiness.
 They will make a person believe that they are unworthy of receiving good things.
-They will convince a person that God doesn’t care and who are they to even ask for any good thing?
-If someone gave them a gift for no reason they would feel guilty.
+They will convince a person that God doesn’t care, and who are they to even ask for any good thing?
+They would feel guilty if someone gave them a gift for no reason.
 They may try to decline it or reject it because they feel unworthy.
-In this case, it may be that Father God is trying to provide for their needs and bring blessings but guilt and unworthiness will cause a person to reject them.
+In this case, it may be that Father God is trying to provide for their needs and bring blessings, but guilt and unworthiness will cause a person to reject them.
 This comes out of an unloving spirit.

-It is necessary to recognize any area in our lives where we are not trusting in God and are in unbelief and doubt or even listening to and believing accusation against God.
-We can recognize where fear, guilt, unloving or envy and jealousy has tried to rob us of the gifts and blessings that Father God would want to give us.
+It is necessary to recognize any area in our lives where we are not trusting in God and are in unbelief and doubt or even listening to and believing accusations against God.
+We can recognize where fear of being poor, guilt, unloving or envy and jealousy has tried to rob us of the gifts and blessings that Father God would want to give us.

 When we recognize these things operating in our life or in our generations, we can repent to God and command those tormentors and robbers to leave us alone.
-We do not have to serve fear!
-We do not have to get all tangled up in the worries of our world because our Father has something so much more valuable to offer us.
+We do not have to serve fear of being poor!
+We do not have to get all tangled up in the worries of our personal finance because our Father has something so much more valuable to offer us.
 He wants to bring rest and peace to our lives as we walk in trusting Him.
-He wants to be our provider, source and protector.
+He wants to be our provider, source, and protector.
 He wants to be our strength when we are weak and bring us back to joy, peace, and hope.
 He wants us to abide and thrive in His love.

 There remaineth therefore a rest to the people of God.
 For he that is entered into his rest, he also hath ceased from his own works, as God did from his.
 Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief.
 Hebrews 4:9-11 KJV